 Pain is a way of life for many people.
 Living with chronic pain as a result of injury or disease can be very difficult.
 Think back to the last time you had a headache, a sore back from doing too much yard work, or a toe stubbed on the coffee table.
 Remember how distracting the pain was?
-If it lasted a couple days, it probably affected your mood.
+If it lasted a couple of days, it probably affected your mood.
 Imagine if you woke up every day of your life with pain.
 Just like the pain you’ve experienced from acute injuries, chronic pain comes and goes.
 A bad day could require you to change your entire routine.
 On the good days, you adjust your lifestyle in case it should flare up again suddenly.
-Mostly, you are drained from the energy of fighting the pain and the hopelessness that it will ever go away for good.
+Mostly, you are drained from the energy of fighting the pain and the hopelessness that will never go away for good.
 It’s easy to see how chronic pain can lead to drug addiction.
-Whether you resort to painkillers that just give you some temporary relief or alcohol that just numbs your mind so you don’t care about it for a while, chronic pain can lead to addiction.
+Whether you resort to painkillers that give you some temporary relief or alcohol that just numbs your mind so you don’t care about it for a while, chronic pain can lead to addiction.
 There are ways, however, to manage pain without falling into an addiction cycle.

 What Is Pain?